Fresno Truck Accident Lawyer

 Truck accidents are among the most devastating collisions on Fresno roads.
 When an 18-wheeler, semi-truck, or commercial big rig strikes a passenger vehicle, the consequences are often catastrophic — life-altering injuries, massive medical bills, and months or years of recovery.
 The Wagner Law Group fights for truck accident victims in Fresno and throughout California, taking on trucking companies, insurers, and every liable party to secure the maximum compensation you deserve.
+Although a truck accident is one of the most severe collisions on the road, the same negligence principles apply to ordinary crashes.
+If a passenger vehicle was involved, our Fresno accident lawyers can evaluate your car accident claim.

 Why Truck Accidents Are Different From Car Accidents